Caryophyllales: Angiosperm Phylogeny Group (APG)

 Cactaceaeː Gymnocalycium Matoensea at Yale's Marsh Botanical Garden.

-26 of the 38 families were included in the original APG system (1998) and the remaining 12 were added during later revisions: three in the APG II system (2003), five in the APG III system (2009), and four in the APG IV system (2016).
-Families added during APG revisions are so noted above.
+26 of the 38 families were included in the original APG system (1998), with the remaining 12 added during later revisions; three in the APG II system (2003), five in the APG III system (2009), and four in the APG IV system (2016).
+Families added during APG revisions are noted above.